 WILLIAM P. McHUGH MEMORIAL FUND

 The William P. McHugh Memorial Fund awards a grant given to a graduate student from any nation to encourage the study of Egyptian geoarchaeology and prehistory.
-The grant is concurrent with an ECA or NEH award.
+The grant is available concurrent with an ECA or NEH award.